Eddie Rosario Player Props: Braves vs. Angels

 Eddie Rosario At The Plate

-- Among the qualifying hitters, he ranks 93rd in batting average, while his on-base percentage ranks 129th and he is 41st in slugging.
+- Among the qualifying batters in MLB, he ranks 95th in batting average, 130th in on-base percentage, and 43rd in slugging.

-- Rosario has had an RBI in 26 games this year (28.6%), including 13 multi-RBI outings (14.3%).
-He has also driven home three or more of his team's runs in five contests.
+- In 28.0% of his games this season, Rosario has notched at least one RBI.
+In 13 of those games (14.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- He has scored in 36.3% of his games this year, with two or more runs scored in 7.7%.
+- He has scored in 36.6% of his games this season, with more than one run scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.